RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/01-team-repo-template.md

 weight = 1
 +++

-### Team formation
+## Team formation

-For this chapter, we're going to be working in groups of 3-4 participants.
+For this chapter, we're going to be **working in groups of 3-4 participants**.
 I'm going to allocate these groups randomly by sending you to break out rooms.
-Within your break out rooms, you will have 5 mins to introduce yourselves and decide on a **group owner**.
+Within your break out rooms, you will have **5 mins** to introduce yourselves and decide on a **group owner**.

 #### The group owner will: